PandoraPay/go-pandora-pay/docs/transactions.md

 a.
 Simple Transactions
   1. **SCRIPT_UPDATE_DELEGATE** will update delegate information and/or convert unclaimed funds into staking.
-  2. **SCRIPT_UNSTAKE** will unstake a certain amount and move the amount to unclaimed funds.
   3. **SCRIPT_UPDATE_ASSET_FEE_LIQUIDITY** will allow a liquidity offer for a certain asset.

 b.
 Zether Transaction